What is cervical dysplasia?

 - High-grade SIL (HSIL), indicating moderate to severe abnormality

 Additional testing is needed to see if the cell changes are mild, moderate, or severe.
 A colposcopy is an in-office procedure that gives your doctor a closer look at your cervix.
-He or she may gather a larger sample of abnormal tissue, or cells, to biopsy.
+He or she may take a biopsy of the cervix to help identify the abnormal area.
 These biopsies are small and don’t cause much discomfort.

 Cervical dysplasia that is found on a biopsy is called cervical intraepithelial neoplasia (CIN).
 There are 3 levels: